Skip to content

 Career Programs

 Career Programs provide a structured learning path for members to achieve specific career goals through a curated set of Courses and Master Classes.
-Members can select one Career Program at a time and track their progress toward completion.
+Members can enroll into multiple Career Programs and track their progress toward completion.
+The is_selected boolean field determines which enrolled program opens automatically when a logged-in member visits the Courses page.

 Structure